-Halloween is creeping up on us and there are so many fun monster-themed things to make!
-I wanted to get in on the fun and design a few monstrously cute little plushies this year, so I made a Frankenstein plushie!
+Halloween is creeping up on us and there are so many monster-themed things to make!
+I wanted to get in on the fun and design a few monstrously cute little plushies this year, so I made a Frankenstein doll!
 Frank here, despite his scars and green skin, is a really nice guy.
-He gets a bad rep for being Dr. Frankenstein’s monster, but all he really wants is a family.
+He gets a bad rep for being the monster Dr. Frankenstein created, but all he really wants is a family.
 So today, let’s make him part of ours 🙂

 - 3.50mm crochet hook*

 - DK/light worsted weight yarn in black, green, dark gray and a little bit of light gray